aprove-developers/KoAT2-Releases/README.md

   4. update the `LD_LIBRARY_PATH` such that _libz3.so_ can be found.
 To be on the safe side write "eval `opam config env`" and " export LD_LIBRARY_PATH="$(ocamlfind printconf destdir)/stublibs:${LD_LIBRARY_PATH}"" into your .bashrc file.
 If this still does not work add " export LD_LIBRARY_PATH="$(ocamlfind printconf destdir):${LD_LIBRARY_PATH}""
-  5. `opam install menhir ounit apron cmdliner ppx_deriving ppx_deriving_cmdliner batteries`
+  5. `opam install menhir ounit apron cmdliner ppx_deriving ppx_deriving_cmdliner batteries ocamlnet`
   6. `opam install omake`
   7. `omake`